 Cases involving alleged student violations of existing drug laws will be heard by the appropriate authorities.
-Disciplinary actions will be taken following consideration of the circumstances surrounding each individual case.

 Drug-Free Schools Student Information